consumer products manufacturing: news

 March 25, 2011 -- The AmLaw Daily

-Ed Stevenson, Johanna Ferraro and our client, Unilever's associate general counsel David Schwartz, are mentioned in this story, which describes Unilever's $215 million acquisition of Colgate-Palmolive Company's Colombian laundry detergent business.
+Herrick partner Ed Stevenson and Unilever's associate general counsel David Schwartz are mentioned in this story, which describes Unilever's $215 million acquisition of Colgate-Palmolive Company's Colombian laundry detergent business.

 Bankruptcy Professional: Spotlight

 October 8, 2009 -- Bankruptcy Professional

 This Q&A profiles the career of Joshua Angel, including his recent success in bringing Ultra Stores Inc. into Chapter 11 and helping the company successfully emerge.